-(CIP Code: 51.0910, SOC Code: 29-2032.00) 116 Quarter Credit Hours/2232 Clock Hours/21 months
+(CIP Code: 51.0910, SOC Code: 29-2032.00 - Diagnostic Medical Sonographers)

 Graduates of the AAS Diagnostic Medical Sonography program will:

 - 1. Apply knowledge of patient medical history, laboratory data and clinical indications to facilitate optimal diagnostic finding - 2.
 Provide patient education related to diagnostic testing and promote principles of good health - 3.
 Integrate knowledge of cross-sectional and relational anatomy with physiology, pathophysiology, and pathology, as it relates to appropriate sonographic image acquisition for accurate diagnosis by the interpreting physician - 4.
 Safely perform diagnostic exams using appropriate sonographic instrumentation techniques and proper sonographer ergonomics with patient positioning in a variety of clinical settings - 5.
 Exercise discretion, professional judgement, and ethical behavior when performing diagnostic services and communicating with patients and healthcare professionals - 6.
 Apply knowledge and skills to register and complete nationally recognized certification exams.